Windows 95: Editions

 Several Windows 95 editions have been released.
 Only the original release was sold as a shrink-wrapped product; later editions were provided only to computer OEMs for installation on new PCs.
 For this reason, these editions are known as OEM Service Releases (OSR).

 Together with the introduction of Windows 95, Microsoft released the Microsoft Plus! for Windows 95 pack, which contained several optional components for high-end multimedia PCs, including Internet Explorer, DriveSpace and additional themes.

 The first service pack was made available half a year after the original release and fixed several small bugs.

 The second service pack mainly introduced support for new hardware, most notably support for hard drives larger than 2 GB in the form of the FAT32 file system.
-This release was never made available to end-users directly and was only sold through OEMs with the purchase of a new PC.
+This release was never made available to end-users directly and was only sold through OEMs (OSR2) with the purchase of a new PC.

-A full third service pack was never released, but two smaller updates to the second were released in the form of a USB Supplement (OSR 2.1) and the Windows Desktop Update (OSR 2.5).
-Both were available as stand-alone updates and as updated disc images shipped by OEMs.
-OSR 2.5 was notable for featuring several changes to the Windows Explorer, integrating it with Internet Explorer 4.0—this version of Internet Explorer looks very similar to the one featured in Windows 98.
+A full third service pack was never released, but two smaller revisions to the second were released in the form of a USB Supplement (OSR2.1) and the Windows Desktop Update (OSR2.5).
+Both were made available as updated disc images shipped by OEMs, and the Windows Desktop Update was also released with the standalone Internet Explorer 4.0 release.
+OSR2.5 was notable for featuring several changes to the Windows Explorer, integrating it with Internet Explorer 4.0—this version of Internet Explorer looks very similar to the one featured in Windows 98.

+To celebrate the launch of Windows 95, Microsoft released a special edition of Windows 95 in a possibly limited production of 3,000 units.

+Reception

+As the cover story of its August 1995 issue, PC World featured an extensive review of the system, highlighting new features and shortcomings, with an editorial by the magazine's editor in chief stating that staff consensus about the user interface was "a standing ovation, with more than a few raspberries for the Explorer".
+In its October 1995 Emory Report, Emory University praised the system's user-friendly interface, but criticized its stability and networking limitations.
+A November 1996 column in Fortune acknowledged the system's widespread adoption but scrutinized its bugs, hardware requirements, and Microsoft's dominance.